Wayside Celtic F.C.

 Wayside Celtic F.C. is an Irish association football club based in Kilternan, Dún Laoghaire–Rathdown.
 They have 3 senior men's teams competing in the Leinster Senior League.
 They also have over 20 School Boy teams competing in the Dublin and District Schoolboys/Girls League.
-Since the club's formation in 1948 it has prided itself on being 100% Amateur.
+Since the club's formation in 1948 it has prided itself on being fully amateur.

-Wayside's 1st team play at the highest level of Leinster's Amateur Leagues and have won the division on 5 occasions.
+Wayside's first team play at the highest level of amateur football in Leinster, the Senior Division, and have won the division on five occasions.
+The club has qualified for the FAI Cup on several occasions, reaching the quarterfinals in the 1995–96 and 2008 seasons.